 - This is not a scheme to help you "become a filmmaker".
 It is tailored for those who are already proactive in their filmmaking strategy and might benefit from specific guidance, or sometimes something as simple as some quick knowledge.
 Through emails, an online forum, face-to-face meetings and a culminating festival experience, Network showed me that making independent films wasn't quite the lonely path that I had always thought!

-Network is a collaborative project between Edinburgh International Film Festival and story editor Kate Leys, supported by Creative Scotland's Creative Futures Fund and by the Creative Skillset Film Skills Fund, a part of a Bigger Future 2.
+Network is a collaborative project between Edinburgh International Film Festival and story editor Kate Leys, supported by Creative Scotland's Creative Futures Fund and by the Creative Skillset Film Skills Fund.

 Network is funded by Creative Scotland's Creative Futures programme.
 Creative Futures is a programme of residencies across all art forms designed to promote the professional development, vision, connectivity and ambitions of Scotland’s creative practitioners and organisations.